oracle/oracle-database-operator/docs/sidb/README.md

   dataguardbroker.database.oracle.com/dataguardbroker-sample apply

 ```
-Or use the patch command
+You can also use the patch command

 ```sh
 $ kubectl --type=merge -p '{"spec":{"setAsPrimaryDatabase":"ORCLS1"}}' patch dataguardbroker dataguardbroker-sample